 My sins offend God?
 But I’m so small and He is so great.
 He is omnipotent.
 But yet I am told that is true.
 And I try hard to believe that my sins actually do hurt Him, that he is “all good and deserving of all my love.”

-As to my “God is Good” hat, I’ve decided that if I’m going to wear it, I need to change my understanding of what “good” means.
+As to my “God is Good” hat, I’ve decided that if I’m going to wear it, I may need to change my understanding of what “good” actually means.
 It can’t be as fickle as what the world thinks it means.
 For instance, I’ve heard Republicans say that Democrats are evil.
 And I’ve heard Democrats say the same thing about Republicans.
 In this case, “evil” is a word used to describe people who don’t agree with us.
 But the true definition of evil cannot be so relative.
 There must be an objective definition of it.

 So many of us, myself included, struggle to believe in His goodness.
 That’s probably because we have a worldly, variable, fluctuating, view of the word “good.”
-If only everyone knew that what “God is good” means is that He is waiting to poor out mercy and grace into our hearts and fortify us for the long weary road ahead, then I would feel comfortable wearing my hat.
+If only everyone knew that what “God is good” means is that He is waiting to poor out mercy and grace into our hearts and fortify us for the long weary road ahead, then I would feel more comfortable wearing my hat.

 Well, comfortable or not, I suppose it could get some people thinking.
 When I wear the hat, I’ll pray that whoever sees it will have a yearning to know the true definition of “good” and will receive God’s mercy and love.